โœ•

 Prateek Mishra, IMS GATE Lead Mentor, CE/ME

-GATE Civil Engineering Syllabus 2026: The Graduate Aptitude Test in Engineering (GATE) 2026, conducted by IIT Guwahati, is a premier exam for civil engineering graduates aiming for M.Tech/Ph.D. programs at IITs, NITs, and IISc or PSU jobs.
-The GATE Civil Engineering (CE) syllabus spans seven key sections, testing technical and analytical skills.
-This blog provides a detailed analysis of the GATE 2026 CE syllabus, incorporating high-search-volume keywords like GATE 2026 syllabus, GATE CE syllabus, and GATE exam 2026.
-With tables and a focused breakdown, this guide (approximately 2000 words) is tailored for aspirants seeking a clear understanding of the syllabus.
+GATE Civil Engineering Syllabus 2026: The Graduate Aptitude Test in Engineering (GATE) 2026 is a premier exam for civil engineering graduates aiming for M.Tech/Ph.D. programs at IITs, NITs, and IISc or PSU jobs.
+The GATE Civil Engineering (CE) syllabus spans seven key sections and it evaluates technical and analytical skills.
+This blog provides a detailed analysis of the GATE 2026 CE syllabus.

 Overview of GATE Civil Engineering Syllabus 2026